mk-pmb/cybertools-disass/README.md

 Disass is a binary analysis framework written in Python to ease the automation of static malware reverse engineering.
 The purpose of Disass is to automatically retrieve relevant information in a malware such as the C&C, the user agent, cipher keys, etc.

 ## Install
-Checkout the source: `hgt clone http://bitbucket.cassidiancybersecurity.com/disass` and there are a few different ways to use disass.
+Checkout the source: `hg clone http://bitbucket.cassidiancybersecurity.com/disass` and there are a few different ways to use disass.

 * Install disass :
 ```shell